Toy Story: Sequels and spin-off

+Toy Story 2

-The sequel, titled Toy Story 2, was released on November 24, 1999.
+The first sequel, titled Toy Story 2, was released on November 24, 1999.
 In the film, Woody is stolen by a toy collector, leading Buzz and his friends to launch a rescue mission.
 Initially, Toy Story 2 was going to be a direct-to-video release, with development beginning in 1996.
 However, after the cast from Toy Story returned and the story was considered to be better than that of a direct-to-video release, it was announced in 1998 that the sequel would see a theatrical release.

+Toy Story 3

 Toy Story 3 was released on June 18, 2010.
 In the film, Andy's toys are accidentally donated to a day-care center as he prepares to leave for college.

+Toy Story 4

 Toy Story 4 was released on June 21, 2019, with most of the main cast returning for the film.
 In the film, Woody, Buzz, and the rest of the gang get used to living with Bonnie, who creates a new toy named Forky, from recycled materials from school.
 As they go on a road trip with Bonnie, Woody is also reunited with Bo Peep, and must decide where his loyalties lie.

+Lightyear

 A spin-off film, Lightyear, was released on June 17, 2022, with Chris Evans portraying the original Buzz Lightyear, upon whom the toy given to Andy in the first film was based.

+Toy Story 5

 On February 8, 2023, Disney announced that a fifth Toy Story film is in development.
+It is scheduled to be released on June 19, 2026.